 My first Yoga Retreat was in Bali in 1999.
 Since then I have attended, arranged over 50 retreats in Bali, India, Thailand and Sri Lanka.
 Yoga Retreats are a great way to immerse in the local culture, whilst educating yourself and meeting like minded other yogis and travellers.
 Yoga Retreats and Yoga Tours have become so popular in recent years, that there is now an oversupply of information online and its getting confusing.
 So beware fellow travellers, make sure you get some help and advice before departing with your well earned dollars to countries such as India.

 10 Tips for Yoga Retreats India

-3. Get help – do not try to run a retreat in India without considerable assistance by local experts
+2. Get help – do not try to run a retreat in India without help from travel industry experts

 Mt Kailash Spiritual Journey Tibet